Abizern/hblog/posts/2013-12-26-hello-hakyll.markdown

 things that make this a bit more difficult than normal.
 But, many people have made their site code public as [examples](http://jaspervdj.be/hakyll/examples.html), and this is very useful in getting started.
-I hope that my source shows up in that list in due course.
+I hope that my source shows up in that list in due course. (**Update** - it is now!).

 Despite what some wags may have said on [Twitter](https://twitter.com/alexrozanski/status/415797308220264448); it's not